 If you would like to support our scholarship fund, please make a donation below.

 Do I have to be accepted into the festival to be in Storieroad?

 No. The festival has no impact on your ability to be a part of Storieroad.

 What's the key difference between the festival and Storieroad?

 Storieroad is where you can advance your career, meet people, and get notes on your projects.
 The festival is a fun weekend where everyone gathers together to see new content and meet many people at once.
 Being accepted into the festival and winning an award is always a great boost to any project, but the majority of your long-term career work will be done through the smaller Storieroad events throughout the year.

 Who are the Industry Professionals Involved?

 The industry producers, casting directors, writers, directors, lawyers, agents, speakers and other professionals who partner with us changes every year.
-The full list is posted in March when the schedule is announced.
+The full list is posted in the summer when the schedule is announced.
 You can see last year's list here.